© 1988 Pi Arthur Stuart

 How do you respond to the squeaky wheel?

 First, I would determine if it were a literal squeaky wheel; meaning that there may be a serious need for service.
 If so, it would need to be oiled, to insure proper operation.
 Then I would find out what caused the problem.
-If however, the squeaky wheel were the figurative type I would try very hard to discourage this approach by explaining the difficulty caused by performing service in this manner and further that it is somewhat unfair to others.
+However, if the squeaky wheel were the figurative type I would try very hard to discourage this approach by explaining the difficulty caused by performing service in this manner and further that it is somewhat unfair to others.

 What would you do to improve this organization?